 Throughout his career, his works have received international recognition and acclaim.
 For instance, in 2014, he was awarded the Chevalier de l’Ordre des Arts et des Lettres by the French Ministry of Culture.
 In 2007, he was also awarded one of Japan’s most prestigious honors, the Higashikawa Overseas Photographer Prize.

 His works are held in some of the most significant public collections in the world, including Japan’s collection of the Fukuoka Asian Art Museum, the National Gallery of Australia, the Vehbi Koc Foundation in Turkey, the MAIIAM Contemporary Art Museum in Thailand, as well as the Maison European de la Photographie in France.

-His work has been exhibited worldwide, including in the Venice Biennale, Photo Espana, Biennial de Sao Paulo, Paris Photo, International Photography Biennale (Mexico), Gwangju Biennale (Korea), and at the Hayward Gallery (UK).
+His portfolio also boasts solo shows in Tyler Rollins Fine Art in New York, the Yavuz Gallery in Singapore as well as group exhibitions such as the Venice Biennale, Biennial de Sao Paulo, Paris Photo, International Photography Biennale (Mexico), Gwangju Biennale (South Korea) and at the Hayward Gallery (UK).